 4.6 Field Etiquette: GARBAGE

 - Our Policy is garbage in, garbage out.
 Once you’re at the field, your team is responsible for cleaning up any mess that may have occurred in your area.

 - Any mess left by your team that the League has to clean up will be billed to your team.
-Our trash pick-up rates are $80.00/hour with a minimum charge of $40.00 regardless of the size of the mess left.
+Our trash pick-up rates are $40.00 PER OFFENCE regardless of the size of the mess left.

-- Remember that our fields are Elementary schools and city parks.
+- Remember that our fields are city parks.
 Please dispose of anything that could be harmful to children after your game.
 Also, no urinating/defecating on school or park property as this can constitute a fine.
 The League will do its best to provide washroom access at the fields.